 Planning a visit to Pompeii but not sure what to see?
-You’re in luck for two reasons.
-First, there is a ton to see in Pompeii.
+We understand—there’s a ton to see in Pompeii.
 The city was “flash-frozen” by the eruption of Mt.
-Vesuvius with almost no warning.
-That makes it arguably the best-preserved archeological site of its size on Earth.
-The second reason you are in luck is that we ask our local guides to create this comprehensive article on the 15 things you need to see when visiting Pompeii with explanations.
+Vesuvius with almost no warning, making it one of the best-preserved archeological sites of its size on Earth.
+To help you have a more meaningful visit, we asked our local guides to list the top things to see at Pompeii with some history.

-15 Things to See in Pompeii with Descriptions
+The Top 15 Things You Have To See in Pompeii

 1. The Amphitheater